davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

 Here are just some ideas on what you and your team can do:

-- Build a small web application (like the kind of work you did for Software Engineering) that requires database back-end support.
-The novelty will be the need to learn back-end programming to get SQLite or some other RDBMS integrated into your application.
+- Build a web application (like the kind of work you might've done for *Software Engineering*) that requires database back-end support.
+The novelty will be the need to learn back-end programming to get SQLite or some other database system integrated into your application.
 It is essential that you learn some security/privacy measures, such as SQL Injection and secured password storage.
 I would prefer that you do not simply update a previous project.

   - *Novelty:* It requires you to learn how to use Node.js libraries for backend programming and database APIs.
 It requires you understand how to prevent SQL injection attacks.